Arthritis and Heart Disease

 Lifestyle Factors and Your Heart

 Having arthritis alone doesn’t destine you to develop heart disease.
 Lifestyle factors like obesity, high blood pressure, diabetes and high cholesterol also play into your chances.
 These factors often overlap in people with arthritis.
-According to the Centers for Disease Control and Prevention (CDC), 47 percent of people with diabetes have arthritis, as well as 31 percent of those who are obese.
+According to the Centers for Disease Control and Prevention (CDC), 47% of people with diabetes have arthritis, as well as 31% of those who are obese.
 And nearly half of all adults with heart disease also have arthritis.

 Smoking is a heart disease risk factor, too.
 It raises blood pressure, lowers HDL (“good” cholesterol), and speeds plaque buildup in arteries.
 No matter how long you’ve smoked, it’s never too late to quit.
 Medications, nicotine-replacement products, and counseling can all help speed your transition off cigarettes.

 Diet and exercise can help you lose weight, lower blood pressure and cholesterol, and manage diabetes.
 Yet exercising can be especially difficult for those with OA who are overweight or obese.
 It’s a vicious cycle: You’re in pain, so you don’t exercise.
 Not exercising means your joints hurt even more.
 To overcome these obstacles, find a fitness program that suits your abilities, get your doctor’s advice, and start slowly.

 - People with RA have a 50-70 percent higher risk for cardiovascular disease than the general population.

 - People with OA face a 24 percent higher risk for cardiovascular disease than the general population.